msse-chem-280-2024/msse-chem-280-2024.github.io/day4/00-group-meeting.md

 If you'd like, you can read the explaination on [Explain xkcd](https://explainxkcd.com/wiki/index.php/1597:_Git).

 ## Class Prep

+Make sure all pull requests from Day 3 are merged and you've pulled the changes to your main branch!

 Create a Jupyter notebook for today's lecture in your Day 4 folder, named with your first and last name.
 Create a markdown cell with a title.